Enbi13372/FeedbackFactory/README.md

         UsesRemaining INT
 );

-3. an initial Admin account has to be created:
+4. An initial Admin account has to be created:

    INSERT INTO Users (Username, Password, Role)
 VALUES ('YourNameHere', 'YourPasswordHere', '1');